International Students FAQs

 If you have been issued an I-20 to come to the University of Cincinnati for a future term, regardless of whether you studied online a previous term from your home country or you deferred your admission outright to the next semester, there are several things we need you to do and understand for your arrival.

 All incoming international students who will be physically present in the U.S. are required to fully complete our Pre-Arrival Checklist.
 There are 9 Tabs on our checklist.
 If you have a passport and visa you can complete Tabs 1 – 6 now.
 You won’t be able to complete tabs 7 - 9 until you arrive in the U.S. and can download an I-94 arrival/departure record.
-Most of you will likely be on Tab 3 of the checklist when you log in.
 To complete the checklist you need to log in at https://ibearcatsglobal.uc.edu using the “Limited iStart Services”.
 DO NOT use the Full iStart Services link to access the checklist.
-Those who will be enrolling this spring from outside the U.S. should NOT complete the spring Pre-Arrival Checklist.
+Those who will be enrolling this fall from outside the U.S. should NOT complete the fall Pre-Arrival Checklist.
 Instead, complete the Fall Semester 2021 COVID Enrollment Request eForm found under the F-1 Student Services link of our iBearcatsGlobal system.

 - F-1 students in the country at the time the pandemic started can be enrolled in any combination of courses including all online courses.